kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 function is called repeatedly to simulate a computationally intensive procedure.
 When the procedure is compiled in the default, interpretive method, it completes its run in 1.18 seconds.
 When compiled in NATIVE mode, it completes in 0.42 seconds.
 This is a 64 percent improvement in running time!

-CHAPTER 13  ANALYZING AND IMPROVING PERFORMANCE
-290
-13-6.
-Improving Initial Execution Running Time **Problem**
+## 13-6.
+Improving Initial Execution Running Time
+**Problem**
 You have a procedure that you run frequently, and you want to improve its overall running time by minimizing its startup time.